rafaelbeckel/explorations/artwork/generative/in_progress/vulkan/particle_system_2/README.md

 ### Update February 24th, 2023

 I've been stuck for a few days.
 I'll try to find a longer time span this weekend, so I can dig deeper.
 The tutorials are helpful to avoid making me think about what to do today, as I have limited time per day to update it here, and sometimes one hour is not enough to make significant progress.
 I kind of lost track of the Vulkano SSBO thing.
 I'll try to get back to it, or start a new tutorial.
 As I said before, a lower level understanding of Vulkan would help me a lot.

+### Update February 25th, 2023

+Another push into cracking vertex buffers in graphics pipelines in Vulkano.
+They change the API frequently, and although I'm using the latest version, their examples in the repository are on master.
+After figuring this out, I have locked my version to 0.32.0 and resetted my local copy of the Vulkano repository to the same version (v0.32.0 tag).

+Their examples folder is really rich, and the true documentation.
+I'll try to allocate a vertex buffer now.

+My shader works with hardcoded coordinates in the shader itself, but when I try to read the vertex buffer, the data is empty.
+I think I might be able to fix it now with both versions locked.

+#### update 02:59

+I discovered the simple_particles example, which is kind of similar to what I want to do, but it uses compute shaders to calculate the partcles positions, instead of the GPU.
+The other C# example I have found is calculating particle physics in the vertex_shader instead.

+The plan for tomorrow is to try to implement the simple particles example with compute shaders, but with user input.